Our people

 houda@ivar.org.uk

-Houda is a researcher with experience of working in the fields of public participation and community engagement.
+Houda is a researcher with experience of working in public participation and community engagement.

-Other interests: Houda is interested in how voluntary sector organisations work with statutory organisations.
-In particular, she is interested in how research can support the voices of service users, communities, and citizens in the design and delivery of welfare services.
+Other interests: Houda is interested in how the voluntary sector work with statutory organisations.
+She is interested in how research can support the voices of service users, communities, and citizens in the design and delivery of welfare services.

 Diana Wray